 Array: ordered values, separated by commas, enclosed in square brackets (repeated)

-We will add a new table row for each array item
+SQL Server adds a new table row for each array item

-We will create a column per array to store the array item index
+SQL Server creates a column per array to store the array item index

 Column Name: arrayname_index